chrishebbes/chrishebbes.github.io/_pages/cv.md

 Medicine is a major part of my life; however my other passions are the outdoors, cooking and exercise.
 A keen runner and mountain biker throughout my medical training I have completed several half-marathons, and completed the Virgin Money London Marathon in 2019, raising money for the Stroke Association.

-I’m often found in the Peak district, Cannock chase, or around Leicestershire with friends, my partner and our dog, Oscar, whom we rescued and trained 5 years ago.
+I’m often found in the Peak district, Cannock chase, or around Leicestershire with friends.

 Living in Aylestone, I am an active member of the Friends of Aylestone Hall gardens, a local group established to maintain the local environment and fund-raise for local charities through events within the gardens and engagement with the local ward committee.